icaven/glm/readme.txt

 - Added a docx copy of the manual
 - Fixed GLM_GTX_matrix_interpolation
 - Fixed isnan and isinf on Android with Clang
+- Autodetected C++ version using __cplusplus value
+- Fixed mix for bool and bvec* third parameter

 ================================================================================
 GLM 0.9.4.2: 2013-02-14